The Effects of Music Therapy on Intraoperative and Postoperative Parameters: a Randomized Single-Blind Study

 dc.language.iso en en_US

-dc.publisher Lippincott Williams and Wilkins en_US
+dc.publisher Lippincott Williams & Wilkins en_US

 dc.relation.ispartof Medicine en_US